HelpMe-Pls/JAMStack-site/README.md

 # A Demo to learn JAMStack
-A fullstack project built with Gatsby, React, and Strapi CMS.
+A fullstack project built with Gatsby and Strapi CMS.